ryym/redux-dutiful-thunk/README.md

 console.log(incrementAsync());
 //=> { type: '@@redux-dutiful-thunk/THUNK', thunk: f, }

-// So the `dispatch` function can take an action as usual. store.dispatch(incrementAsync());
+// So the `dispatch` function can take an action as usual, instead of a function. store.dispatch(incrementAsync());
 ```